2023 Most Popular Natural Resources Conservation Bachelor's Degree Schools in California

 Full Natural Resources Conservation at University of California - Davis Report

-The in-demand bachelor’s degree programs at University of California - Santa Cruz helped the school earn the #4 place on this year’s ranking of the most popular natural resources conservation schools in California.
-Located in the city of Santa Cruz, UC Santa Cruz is a public college with a large student population.
+Out of the 49 schools in California that were part of this year’s ranking, University of California - Santa Cruz landed the # 4 spot on the list.
+Located in the small city of Santa Cruz, UC Santa Cruz is a public college with a fairly large student population.

 About 64% of the students majoring in conservation at the school are women while 36% are male.